David Zucker: Career

-In his movies, his mother, Charlotte was often cast in a small bit part (like the lady trying to put on make-up in Airplane!, one of the Lucille Ball impersonators in Rat Race, and Vincent Ludwig's secretary, Dominique, in The Naked Gun: From the Files of Police Squad!).
+In his movies, his mother, Charlotte often made cameos (like the lady trying to put on make-up in Airplane! and Vincent Ludwig's secretary, Dominique, in The Naked Gun: From the Files of Police Squad!).

-Zucker is an aficionado of Davy Crockett and collects memorabilia, and has stated that his dream project is to make a biographical film, which he has spent time developing.
+David Zucker is an aficionado of Davy Crockett and collects memorabilia.
+He has said that his dream project is to make a biographical film, which he has spent time developing.
 During the 1990s he regularly hosted a Davy Crockett Rifle Frolic at his ranch in Ojai, California.
-Zucker wrote 11 updated verses to the song "The Ballad of Davy Crockett", which he claimed in 1992 that he had worked harder on those than on any of his scripts.
-Zucker made a cameo appearance in The Naked Gun 2½ dressed as Crockett.
+Zucker wrote 11 updated verses to the song "The Ballad of Davy Crockett", which he claimed in 1992 that he had worked harder on than on any of his scripts.
+He made a cameo appearance in The Naked Gun 2½ dressed as Crockett.

 Zucker began to focus more on politics starting in 2004 when he began working on political ads for the Republican Party.
 In 2008, he made the political parody movie An American Carol.
 In 2015, he made a video he called Side Effects attacking President Barack Obama for the Iran nuclear deal in the form of a parody prescription drug ad.
 In 2017, Zucker said that he was working on a script for a fourth Naked Gun film with Pat Proft.
-In 2018 he made a cameo appearance on the hidden camera TV series Impractical Jokers, where he was on FaceTime with cast member James Murray for a sketch to make the other person laugh.
+In 2018 he made a cameo appearance on the hidden camera TV series Impractical Jokers, where he was on FaceTime with cast member James Murray in a sketch trying to make the other person laugh.

 In 2021, Zucker announced his return to filmmaking with a new spoof film titled The Star of Malta.